drawwithcode/2018-group-work-group-07/README.md

 - Sound

-The sound create the move of the different pngs in the background and create the atmosphere
+The sound create the move of the different pngs in the background and the atmosphere.

 - Keyboard